tidiview/francois-vidit.com/pages/05.docs/01.mont-saint-michel/01.arch-michel/02.other-docs/docs.en.md

 ---
-title: Saint Michael Archangel and Daniel
+title: Saint Michael Archangel in the other sources
-menu: Saint Michael
+menu: Other sources
 date: 23-11-2015
 taxonomy:
    category: [docs, en]